mconlon17/organization-ontology/docs/source/organizations.rst

   independently of the organization to denotes.
 - Orgs may be related to other orgs.
 An org may be part of another organization.
 - An org may be affiliated with another organization.
+- An org may be denoted by a postal address.
+See :doc:`Addresses <addresses>` for details.
+Addresses have properties that indicate how they are to be used.
 - An org may have a predecessor organization.
 Organizations undergo change.
 The resulting organization may be a new organization of a different type, different people, different purpose.
 - An organization may be a member of another organization.
 - Organizations often have web sites.
 Web sites are information content entities that are about the organization.
 Note that the web site is an entity that exists with or without